 For MySQL versions prior to 5.0, the corresponding backup product was the InnoDB Hot Backup product, which was the ancestor of MySQL Enterprise Backup.
-InnoDB Hot Backup continues to be compatible with MySQL 5.5, 5.1, and 5.0, with the exception of InnoDB tables in the Barracuda file format; to use InnoDB Hot Backup, all InnoDB tables must use the Antelope file format.

-B.2 Compatibility Notes for MySQL Versions
+B.3 Compatibility Notes for MySQL Versions

 This section lists any performance-related features and settings in MySQL Server versions that affect various aspects of the backup process.